On the morning of September 24th, 1986 my Mom did not get out of bed.

 Him, fighting so hard.

-Eyes on her.
+Six kids, eyes on her.

-Seeing her in bed, wiping tears from her eyes was almost enough.
+It was the day before her birthday and seeing her in bed, wiping tears from her eyes was almost enough.

 Until then I’d known nothing that could break her in such a way.